Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 \paragraph{Tensoring of \textsc{CountSketch} (\textsc{TensorSketch}).} Pagh and Pham~\cite{pp13} introduced the following tensorized version of {\sf CountSketch}.
 For every $i=1,\ldots, p$ let $h_i:[d]\to [m]$ denote a random hash function, and $\sigma_i:[d]\to [m]$ a random sign function.
 Then let $S: \mathbb{R}^{d^{\otimes p}} \to \mathbb{R}^m$ be defined by

 for $r=1,\ldots, m$.
 For every $x\in \mathbb{R}^d$ one can compute $Sx^{\otimes p}$ in time $O(p m \log m+p \Nnz(x))$.
-Since the time to apply the sketch only depends linearly on the degree $p$ (due to the Fast Fourier Transform, whose running time is essentially dimension-independent) one might hope that the dependence of the sketching dimension on $p$ is polynomial.
-However, this turns out to not be the case: the argument in~\cite{avron2014subspace} implies that $m=\widetilde{O}(3^p s_\lambda^2)$ suffices to construct a subspace embedding for a matrix with regularization $\lambda$ and statistical dimension $s_\lambda$, and this turns out be tight -- we give a lower bound in Appendix~\ref{sec:lowerbound}.
+Since the time to apply the sketch only depends linearly on the dimension $p$ (due to the Fast Fourier Transform) one might hope that the dependence of the sketching dimension on $p$ is polynomial.
+However, this turns out to not be the case: the argument in~\cite{avron2014subspace} implies that $m=\widetilde{O}(3^p s_\lambda^2)$ suffices to construct a subspace embedding for a matrix with regularization $\lambda$ and statistical dimension $s_\lambda$, and we show in Appendix~\ref{appendix:lowerbound-tensorsketch} that exponential dependence on $p$ is necessary.

 \paragraph{Our Approach: Recursive Tensoring.}